BicycleMark/MineSweeper/MineSweeper/Views/Controls/animation-readme.md

 - **Pixelated**: Cells appear pixelated and gradually sharpen into view
 - **BreathInBreathOut**: Cells scale in and out like breathing
 - **AttenuatedVibration**: Cells vibrate with decreasing intensity
+- **SwirlLikeADrainIntoPlace**: Cells swirl into place like water going down a drain

 ## Animation Patterns
 Animation patterns control the sequence in which cells are animated: